-But they burned everything.
-Every house, one by one.
-Daily they took the valuables from the homes and then burned the homes And then we kind of lived for two months in one part of the city.
-First they attacked with the heavy artillery, and then But these recipes did, in my opinion, and went house to house, separated adults from kids and women and elderly, and took us to the camp.
+And then we kind of lived for two months in one part of the city.
+First they attacked with the heavy artillery, and then they came the next day with the soldiers and went house to house, separated adults from kids and women and elderly, and took us to the camp.
 I'm a Bosnian Muslim.
 That's my crime.
-So besides recipes, we made cards, playthe guards, obviously.
-Importance today for me, or for the proof it really happened back there.